iluvjava/Maths/Notebook 2.0 obsidian/CSE 546 Machine Learning Fundamentals/Auto Encoder.md

 This is a Non-linear generalization of the PCA method.
-Check [[Ch 16.1 independent Component Analysis]] for information on how PCA is used to find the best orthogonal basis to de-correlate input features.
+Check [[Independent Component Analysis]] for information on how PCA is used to find the best orthogonal basis to de-correlate input features.

 ---
 ### **Intro**